Working Papers

 We estimate the impact of an Electric Vehicle (EV) sharing program — specifically BlueLA — on EV adoption.
 This program provides EVs in heavily trafficked areas in several low- to middle-income neighborhoods in Los Angeles.
 Using data on EV purchases from a subsidy program and a difference-in-differences strategy, we estimate that BlueLA caused at least a 32% increase in new EV adoptions within the zip codes it entered.
 Although car sharing provides a substitute for car ownership, our findings are consistent with the hypothesis that increasing familiarity with EVs could facilitate adoption.

-Does Market Power in India's Agricultural Markets Hinder Farmer Climate Change Adaptation? (with Rajat Kochhar)
+Does Market Power in India's Agricultural Markets Hinder Farmer Climate Change Adaptation? (with Rajat Kochhar and Jeffrey E. Sun)

 [Abstract]